bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Similarly the OPTIONAL `rec-<label>` key/value can be used to distinguish different reconstruction algorithms (for example ones using motion correction).

+#### The `ch` entity

+The OPTIONAL `ch-<index>` key/value can be used to distinguish channel-specific data from sequences not employing coil combination.
+The key `CoilString` MAY also be added in the JSON file, with a corresponding identifier for the channel within the coil.
+If `ch-<index>` is not used, data are assumed to be combined across channels.

 If the structural images included in the dataset were defaced (to protect identity of participants) one CAN provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
 In such cases the